 As composer/performer, Zoë first collaborated with New York City Ballet dancer/choreographer Antonia Franceschi making cello/tape/dance projects for Ballet Black/Royal Opera House, POP8, Soho Theatre London.
-She began work on her celebrated one woman cabaret show Revue Z with Laurence Olivier award winning director Toby Sedgwick LAMDA actor/director John Baxter.
-Since then it has played at over 50 venues across the UK and abroad, including festivals in Reykjavik, MORS festival Denmark,Copenhagen, Banff, Canada, Aldeburgh, Plush, FIMLuque Andalucia, Reykjavik, St Magnus Festival Orkney, and Wigmore Hall where she has also given solo recitals.
+She began work on her celebrated one woman cabaret show Revue Z (“unmissable” Seen & Heard) with Laurence Olivier award winning director Toby Sedgwick LAMDA actor/director John Baxter.
+Since then it has played at over 50 venues across the UK and abroad, including festivals in Aldeburgh, Banff (Canada),Copenhagen, MORS (Denmark), Plush, FIMLuque Andalucia, Reykjavik, St Magnus Festival Orkney, and Wigmore Hall where she has also given solo recitals.

-Zoë was a judge on BBC TV’s Maestro and Young Musician of the Year; regular guest commentator/presenter for BBC Proms and Radio 3, Newsnight; and was on the UK panel for the 2009 Eurovision Song Contest.
+Zoë was a judge on BBC TV’s Maestro and Young Musician of the Year; regular guest commentator/presenter for BBC Radio 3, Newsnight; and was on the UK panel for the 2009 Eurovision Song Contest.
 She has written for publications including Classical Music Magazine, The Strad, Guardian, Sound and Music, Sinfini and her own Z Blog.
-She is host of London Sinfonietta’s new podcast series “The Music That Made Me”, “Shorts – Lockdown Live” series and a presenter for Wigmore Hall’s live-streamed Autumn concerts.
+She is host of London Sinfonietta’s podcast series “The Music That Made Me”, “Shorts – Lockdown Live” series and a presenter for Wigmore Hall’s live-streamed Autumn concerts.